SkylineCommunications/dataminer-docs/develop/EPM_Integration_Training/Connectors/AdvancedEPMLaunchEPMObjectsTableCellButtons.md

 uid: AdvancedEPMLaunchEPMObjectsTableCellButtons
 ---

-# Launching EPM objects by clicking buttons in Data Display table cells
+# Configuring buttons in Data Display table cells to open EPM objects

-Starting from DataMiner 10.2.3 (RN 32368), a different way of adding links to EPM objects in a Data Display table is supported.

-When you configure a cell button in a protocol as shown below, the table cell will display the SystemType and SystemName defined in the EPM object.
+Starting from DataMiner 10.2.3<!-- RN 32368 -->, when you configure a cell button in a protocol as shown below, the table cell will display the SystemType and SystemName defined in the EPM object.
 Clicking the link will open a new card for that object.

 Example: